ahmedesam2333/Social-Media-REST-API-/README.md

 ---

-### ✉️ Transactional Email — `utils/email/` · `utils/event/`
+### ✉️ Transactional Email — `utils/email/`

 Event-driven email dispatch fully decoupled from service logic.
+All email utilities and the event emitter are co-located in the `utils/email/` folder.

 - **`sendEmail`** — Nodemailer Gmail SMTP transporter; enforces content presence; injects sender identity from env
 - **`emailTemplate`** — Dark-mode HTML email with embedded OTP and branded header